polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/index.md

 ---
 title: Get started
-description: Get firsthand experience building with Substrate by following the introductory tutorials.
 ---

 The **Get started** tutorials illustrate the basics for working with Substrate-based blockchain nodes, including how to make nodes communicate with each other in a network of peers and how to collect metrics about node operations.